 HSK 3.0 Changes Explained: 9 Levels, New Vocab & July 2026 Launch

 Everything you need to know about HSK 3.0 launching July 2026.
-New 9-level structure, reduced vocabulary for levels 1-5, mandatory speaking tests, and how to prepare.
+New 9-level structure, updated vocabulary for all levels, mandatory speaking tests, and how to prepare.

 Last updated: February 2026